pulumi/examples/README.md

 [Lambda](aws-go-lambda) | Create a lambda that does a simple `ToUpper` on the string input and returns it.
 [S3 Folder](aws-go-s3-folder) | Serve a static website on S3.
 [Web Server](aws-go-webserver) | Deploy an EC2 Virtual machine running a Python web server.
+[LangServe - Hello OpenAI](aws-go-langserve) | Deploy a LangServe app that uses OpenAI's on AWS ECS.

 ### C#